You may have heard about the law firm in Chicago that put up a billboard saying, "Life is short. Get a divorce."

 3. Thank God daily for your mate—imperfections and all.
 When Jim shows me his love despite my crankiness and selfishness, he models the heart of Christ.
 If he's a little short-tempered at the end of a long day, I have the opportunity to offer him understanding instead of judgment.

 4. Ask your spouse how you can pray for him/her during the day.
 Jim and I begin and end each day with prayer.
-Before he heads off to the office in the morning, he'll hold my hand and we'll ask for God's guidance and blessing for the day … for us and for our entire family.
-Often we'll e-mail or call each other during the day to ask for prayer for a particular situation.
+Before he heads off to the office in the morning, he'll hold my hand and we'll ask for God's guidance and blessing for the day—for us and for our entire family.
+Often we'll email or call each other during the day to ask for prayer for a particular situation.

 When I was a little girl, I remember walking into my parents' bedroom when they were kneeling side-by-side in prayer.
-Somehow that picture was etched in my mind and I can vividly see it today.
+Somehow that picture was etched in my mind, and I can vividly see it today.
 Jim and I now follow their example and end our day on our knees.

 (FamilyLife has a practical prayer card guides that can help you lift up your husband or wife before the Lord.)

 6. Regularly remember why you married your spouse.
 What character qualities drew you to your mate?
 Write a love letter reminding your spouse why you married him/her and express your lifelong commitment.
-You may want to share this letter over a candlelight dinner.
+You may want to share this letter over a candlelit dinner.

 I was attracted to my husband because he was a lot of fun.
 I also love Jim because of his love for the Lord and our family.
 He's a man who sacrifices for others and genuinely cares for people.
 And he makes me laugh!

-7. Expect challenges in life and remember that we're not in heaven … yet.
+7. Expect challenges in life, and remember that we're not in heaven … yet.
 When I got married more than three decades ago, I knew in my head that life would not be perfect.
 But somehow my heart thought that life would be like Cinderella going to the ball.
 Wrong!